 Who Pays Closing Costs for Cash Buyer in Louisiana?

-Cash buyers in Louisiana do not have to take a mortgage to finance their real estate purchases.
+Cash house buyers in Louisiana do not have to take a mortgage to finance their real estate purchases.
 As a result, cash deals are beneficial for both the buyer and the seller as they are quicker, less risky and complicated, and have lower closing costs.

 Both the seller and the buyer have to bear certain closing expenses in a cash sale.